telerik/blazor-docs/knowledge-base/textarea-maxlength-and-character-counter.md

 To inform the user about the remaining characters, render the TextArea value length and the `MaxLength` value—this will serve as a character counter.

->caption TextArea with counter, MaxLength and notification
+>caption TextArea with counter, MaxLength and conditional message

 ````CSHTML
 <div style="width:400px">